chocolatey/choco-wiki/Security.md

 * Although not the best security method, one can also verify choco based on the strong name. choco.exe is strong named with a key that is known only to the lead maintainer of Chocolatey (Rob).
 Verify the strong name of the official choco binary with the `sn.exe` utility - the public key should be `79d02ea9cad655eb`.

+Using a Visual Studio Command Prompt, you can verify the binary (the path below is the default install location, adjust if necessary).
+You can also download sn separately if necessary.
 ~~~sh
 C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC>sn -T c:\ProgramData\chocolatey\choco.exe